marcelduin/Micrio.Blogpost.wasm-v3/README.md

 However, it's extremely neat that there is a `C++`-port of Micrio that would run natively on Linux and MacOS-systems.
 And I learned a lot from this.

 ### 3.4.
 The Rewrite: AssemblyScript

-Fast forward a few months, to just after the WebAssembly Summit in Mountain View in Febuary 2020.
+Fast forward a few months, to just after the WebAssembly Summit in Mountain View in February 2020.
 With a bundle of fresh energy and inspiration, I decided to see if I could use WebAssembly to improve the Micrio JavaScript client a second time.

 During the WebAssembly conference, I was very impressed by a [synth demo](https://www.youtube.com/watch?v=C8j_ieOm4vE) written in **[AssemblyScript](https://www.assemblyscript.org/)**, a language created specifically for WebAssembly, using the TypeScript syntax.
 Basically you can write (near) TypeScript, which compiles to a `.wasm`-file.
 And the great thing-- it's all installed using `npm`, so getting it up and running and compiling your program is super easy!
 Goodbye `Makefile`!